 Calcium encrusted rocks impart a distinct mineral tone to our wines.
-Just a kilometer or so north of the Home Vineyard is Orchard Grove, a 12-acre parcel that we planted in 1998.
+Adjacent to our humble wineshop, this is a 12-acre parcel that we planted in 1998.

 Orchard Grove sits atop a narrow bench that is higher in elevation than the other two vineyards, providing slightly more warmth during the day and a lovely view of the surrounding mountains.
 Its gentle southwest slope ensures good light exposure for the vines, which are grown on an 8' trellis to enable optimum canopy growth.